noxworld-dev/NoxApiDocs/README.md

 * override the current game rules, change lesson limit;
 * change the current game mode or the map, iterate all maps' names;
 * fully manipulate objects/entities in the game world;
-* capture, process and block all in-game events, for example, OnScriptCalled, OnScoreChanged, OnTeamJoin;
+* capture, process and block all in-game events, for example, NativeScriptRun, ScoreChanged, JoinedTeam;
 * modify state of any player in the game, teleport them, force them into or out of the observer mode;
 * iterate mods that are installed on any client that joins this server, and send custom messages to the clients.